bolt/docs/source/menus.md

 Creating menus
 ==============

 Bolt has built-in functionality to create menus in your frontend templates.
-Using this functionality, you can define one or more menus in the file `app/config/menu.yml`, which can then be inserted in your templates using the `{{ menu() }}` tag.
+You can define one or more menus in the file `app/config/menu.yml`, which can then be inserted in your templates using the `{{ menu() }}` tag.

 To change one or more of the menus, edit the file `app/config/menu.yml`.
 You can add more separate menus, if you wish, and each menu can have one level of items below it.
 See the